River plastic emissions to the world’s oceans

-Rivers are a major source of plastic waste into the oceans.
+Rivers are a major source of plastic waste in the oceans.
 We estimate that 1000 rivers, represented by the red dots, are accountable for nearly 80% of global annual riverine plastic emissions, which range between 0.8 – 2.7 million metric tons per year, with small urban rivers amongst the most polluting.
 The remaining 20% of plastic emissions are distributed over 30,000 rivers, represented by smaller blue dots.

 The Ocean Cleanup has developed Interceptor solutions, including the Interceptor™, to help combat river plastic entering the world’s oceans.

-Working together with government leaders, private corporations and the scientific community our goal is to tackle these 1000 most polluting rivers in 5 years from full-scale rollout.
+Working together with government leaders, private corporations, and the scientific community, we aim to tackle these 1000 most polluting rivers, offering our technology, experience, knowledge and network.

 Our new model approach includes geographically distributed data on plastic waste, land use, wind, precipitation, and rivers.
 The updated model then calculates the probability for plastic waste to reach a river and subsequently the ocean.

 This probabilistic approach highlights regions that are likely to emit plastic into the ocean.
 Combined with mismanaged plastic waste, displayed in this map, our model predicts plastic emissions for each river.
 Detailed information on our modeling approach and data will follow in our scientific update.